-I needed to send over some updated casting photographs for a potential bit of work coming up.
+Key Casting were in Norwich in April looking for extras for filming of the Netflix film Jingle Jangle.
+I needed to send over some updated casting photographs.
 Nothing complicated or expensive.
 Just a few selfies to show that my face and hair haven’t metamorphosised since my last photos.
 Which is a fair enough request.
 My hair used to change more frequently than my underpants.
 I feel that I should emphasise that my hair used to change colour a lot.
 It’s not that my underpants were only changed a little.

-In my failing to have the ‘strike a pose’ superpower, (where do people learn that?) it took me a long time little time just to get a handful of photos that I was (even close to) happy with.
+In my failing to have the ‘strike a pose’ superpower, (where do people learn that?) it took me a mindbogglingly huge amount of time little time just to get a handful of photos that I was (even close to) happy with.

 I thought I might as well pop the serious photographs up here on the website.
 Along with the not so serious ones.
 It saves me having to find out where in the folders of laptop hell, I have hidden them at some later date.